sherine-k/okd.io/docs/blog/posts/guides/sno-assisted-installer.md

 This guide outlines how to run the assisted installer locally then use it to deploy a single node OKD cluster.

 <!-- more -->

+!!!Warning
+    This guide won't produce a working system as there are issues to be resolved

 ## Reference Material